-Have you ever experienced symptoms of pain, stiffness or a "clicking" sound in your jaw?
+Have you ever experienced symptoms of pain, stiffness, or a "clicking" sound in your jaw?
 If you answered yes, it could mean that you have temporomandibular (tem-puh-roe-man-DIB-u-lur) joint disorder (TMJ).

 The temporomandibular joint (TMJ) is the jaw hinge that connects your jawbone to your skull.
-There is a jaw joint hinge on each side of the face connecting the mandible and temporal bone by means of a socket and ball type joint.
+There is a jaw joint hinge on each side of the face connecting the mandible and temporal bone by means of a socket and ball-type joint.

-Symptoms of pain and stiffness felt in the jaw, joint and the muscles surrounding the jaw hinge are usually diagnosed as temporomandibular joint disorder (TMD).
+Symptoms of pain and stiffness felt in the jaw, joint, and the muscles surrounding the jaw hinge are usually diagnosed as temporomandibular joint disorder (TMD).

-With TMD, symptoms of pain are caused when the jaw joints and muscles that help you chew, move your jaw back and forward or side to side are not working together as they should.
+With TMD, symptoms of pain are caused when the jaw joints and muscles that help you chew, move your jaw back and forward, or side to side are not working together as they should.

 Fortunately, in most cases, pain and discomfort associated with TMJ disorders can be self-managed without the need for surgery.
 For others, surgery might be necessary if all other methods of dealing with the pain have failed.

-Here I explain the cause of my TMD which was a jaw dislocation also called a mandibular dislocation.
+Here I explain the cause of my TMD, which was a jaw dislocation, also called a mandibular dislocation.
 I also talk about how it was diagnosed and the treatment I received.

 Main Causes of TMJ Pain

-It is difficult to determine the exact cause of TMD as the pain could be the result of many factors such as arthritis, genetics or a jaw injury.
+It is difficult to determine the exact cause of TMD as the pain could be the result of many factors such as arthritis, genetics, or a jaw injury.

-Some TMJ problems can be overlooked and for that reason, it is important to have any persistent jaw pain investigated by your doctor.
+Some TMJ problems can be overlooked, and for that reason, it is important to have any persistent jaw pain investigated by your doctor.

 My Experience With TMJ

 I was eighteen when I first started having problems with my jaw.
-The first symptoms I noticed was a terrible ache in my jaw that continued for months.
-My jaw also often felt stiff painful when I chewed food.
+The first symptom I noticed was a terrible ache in my jaw that continued for months.
+My jaw also often felt stiff and painful when I chewed food.
 I had difficulty opening my mouth wide enough to put food into it.

-One day I was at my local hospital visiting a friend and I was really tired and stifling my yawns.
-I yawned a wide yawn and as I did, I heard and felt a click and I could not close my mouth.
+One day I was at my local hospital visiting a friend, and I was really tired and stifling my yawns.
+I yawned a wide yawn, and as I did, I heard and felt a click, and I could not close my mouth.
 I tried to hide my face in my hands to cover the fact that my mouth was wide open as I imagined the sight would scare everyone on the ward.

-To make everything look more grotesque than it could by just having my mouth wide open, the muscles in my neck and back went into spasms and my face was pulled back to the point that I was involuntarily facing the ceiling.
+To make everything look more grotesque than it could by just having my mouth wide open, the muscles in my neck and back went into spasms, and my face was pulled back to the point that I was involuntarily facing the ceiling.
 I was put in a wheelchair and brought before a doctor.
 I could not see his face as he spoke to me because my neck muscles in spasm meant that I could only see the ceiling, and my mouth was wide open and I felt terrified.

 After two days of agonising pain and growing hunger and thirst, I went back to the hospital with a note I had written pleading for help because I could not speak with my mouth locked wide open.
 As I stood in reception trying to get help, I heard someone say, 'I know what has happened to her, bring her into my room.'

-The doctor wrapped his thumbs in gauze, and I allowed him to go inside my mouth and under my tongue where he put immense pressure.
-When he let go of my mouth I felt it slowly closing and I cried with relief.
+The doctor wrapped his thumbs in gauze, and I allowed him to go inside my mouth and under my tongue, where he put immense pressure.
+When he let go of my mouth, I felt it slowly closing, and I cried with relief.

 Arthroplasty: Open Jaw Joint Surgery